 Data Driven Testing (MAP Testing)

-During the 2018-2019 school year, the elementary/middle schools in the Diocese of Fall River will replace the IOWA standardized tests with the MAP Suite Assessment system.
-The implementation of the Map Suite Assessments is part of a larger Diocesan-wide initiative on Data Driven Instruction designed to gain a deeper understanding of our students’ learning needs.
-The data derived from these assessments will allow administrators and teachers to measure student growth and proficiency, identify strengths and weaknesses at the school, class and individual student levels, target instruction, and personalize learning.
+The Diocese of Fall River Catholic schools leverage the power of the well-respected MAP Suite Assessments as part of a larger Diocesan-wide initiative on Data Driven Instruction designed to gain a deeper understanding of our students’ learning needs.
+The data derived from MAP Data assessments allow administrators and teachers to measure student growth and proficiency, identify strengths and weaknesses at the school, class and individual student levels, target instruction, and personalize learning.
 Data driven instruction provides school leaders and teachers with the information needed to make strategic and intentional decisions in real time about teaching and learning so that all children can succeed.

 Title I Services/Tutoring

-Beginning in the 2017-2018 school year, Espirito Santo School has expanded our Title I program, offering further assistance to students outside of the classroom.
-Our staff is able to provide guidance to primary teachers, in helping students achieve their academic goals.
-Also, outside of the school day, these educators providing tutoring and homework help in our after-school program.
+Espirito Santo School continues to expand our Title I program in order to offer further assistance to students outside of the classroom.
+Our staff is able to provide guidance to primary teachers with helping students achieve their academic goals.
+Also, outside of the school day, these educators providing tutoring and homework assistance during our after-school program.

 For further information, or to schedule a tour at Espirito Santo School, please contact Mr. Raposo, at 508-672-2229, or by email at ARaposo@es.dfrcs.org.